Girton College, Cambridge: Undergraduates

+It is customary for Cambridge colleges to provide accommodation for the first three-year undergraduate students.
 Rooms in the main site are arranged along corridors, which makes it possible to walk from one location in the building to another without going outside.
-Some of the rooms originally designed as sets by Alfred Waterhouse.
+Some of the rooms were originally designed as sets by Alfred Waterhouse.
 The rooms range in several quality grades but are all charged at the same weekly rate.
-Every year, a ballot is organised by the JCR to determine room distribution.
-To first years, rooms are allocated randomly.
-It is customary for Cambridge colleges to provide accommodation for the first three-year undergraduate students.
+Girton, along with Newnham College, are the only colleges to charge the same fee for all undergraduate accommodation on their premises.
+The main site offers 348 rooms, rented for the entire year (38 or 39 weeks, depending on the term dates).